422926799/NtRaiseHardError.github.io/_posts/2018-02-18-API-Monitoring-Via-Userland-Hooks-and-Code-Injection-Detection.md

 1. Hooking the function

-To hook the function, we first require the intermediate function which **must** replicate the targetted function.
+To hook the function, we first require the intermediate function which **must** replicate parameters of the targetted function.
 Microsoft Developer Network (MSDN) defines `MessageBox` as the following:

 ```c
 int WINAPI MessageBox(